 - Can documents be accessed without authentication after being signed?

 2. Audit Trail A feature that tracks EVERY action of THE signers and documents in each transaction to provide COMPREHENSIVE evidence of the entire transaction taking place.

 - Does the signature solution track every event in the signature process?

 - How detailed are the events being stored?
 What information is kept?

 - How is the audit trail stored?
 Is it secured against tampering?

-3. Notice and Consent ESIGN and other laws require that users know they are engaging in an electronic signature process and must be able to opt out.
+3. Notice and Consent ESIGN and other laws require that users know they are engaging in an DIGITAL signature process and must be able to opt out.

-- Is the user presented with an appropriate and visible notice about using electronic signatures?
+- Is the user presented with an appropriate and visible notice about using digital signatures?